railsmechanic/judgee/README.md

 	require "judgee"

 	# Create an instance of Judgee.
-	# It assumes that your Redis instance is running on localhost at port 6379.
+	# Judgee assumes that your Redis instance is running on localhost at port 6379.
 	judgee = Judgee::Classifier.new

 	# Is your Redis instance running on a host in your network, simply pass your options